 What to watch for: It only has branches in New York.

-Overview: Radius Bank is an online bank that was founded in 1987.
+Overview: LendingClub Bank is an online bank that was founded in 2007.
+Radius Bank, which was founded in 1987, joined LendingClub in February 2021.

-Perks: Radius Bank’s Tailored Checking offers unlimited cash back of 1 percent and earns 0.1 percent annual percentage yield (APY) on balances of $5,000 or more.
+Perks: LendingClub’s Tailored Checking offers unlimited cash back of 1 percent and earns 0.10 percent annual percentage yield (APY) on balances of $5,000 or more.

 The account also offers businesses the ability to have unlimited transactions for free.

-What to watch for: Radius Bank only has one cashless branch, in Boston, according to its website.
-Businesses that need cash and coin orders often might not want to choose an online bank.
+What to watch for: LendingClub Bank has only one cashless branch, in Boston, according to its website.
+Businesses that need cash and coin orders on a regular basis may want to steer clear of online banks.

 Overview: Regions Bank has around 1,400 banks in the South, Midwest and Texas.